juju4/Azure-Sentinel/Playbooks/Zscaler/Add-Url-To-Category/readme.md

 ## Deployment instructions

-You can choose to deploy one ore more playbooks.
+You can choose to deploy one or more playbooks.

 1. Deploy a playbook by clicking on "Deploy to Azure" button.
 This will take you to deplyoing an ARM Template wizard.
 2. Fill in the required parameters: